 Another awful twist of fate is that some of the soldiers sent to Dublin in 1916 were Australians and New Zealanders, hardened soldiers from Gallipoli, many with Irish ancestry themselves, forced to battle civilians and quell a rising.

-However, now, over 100 years on we remember the 200,000 Irishmen who fought in the First World War and the 49,000+ were killed.
+However, now over 100 years on, we remember the 200,000 Irishmen who fought in the First World War and the more than 49,000 who were killed.
 The sheer volume of these figures shows the human impact of the war on the island of Ireland.